Constraints on Primordial-black-hole Population and Cosmic Expansion History from GWTC-3: Introduction

 Gravitational waves (GWs) are new independent probes that have the potential to understand the inconsistency between the various measurements.
 GWs produced by compact binary coalescences can be standard sirens in the context of the general theory of relativity -- the strain amplitude encodes an absolute distance to the source \cite{Schutz:1986gp,Holz:2005df}.
 Combined with the redshift informed by electromagnetic (EM) counterparts, GW sirens provide a novel estimate of $H_0$ without using a distance ladder.
 This standard siren has been proven promising by the measurement with the joint GW-EM detections of binary neutron star merger event GW170817 \cite{LIGOScientific:2017adf}.

 Even in the absence of EM observations, GWs alone can probe the cosmic expansion history if the cosmological parameters are analyzed simultaneously with the population parameters of compact binaries.
-This can be achieved because cosmology determines how the observed (redshifted) masses scale with luminosity distance.
-This method has been applied to the third LIGO-Virgo-KAGRA (LVK) GW transient catalog (GWTC-3) \cite{LIGOScientific:2021djp} assuming that the masses and redshift of binary black holes (BBHs) follow some phenomenological distributions inspired by the astrophysical black hole (ABH) model \cite{LIGOScientific:2021aug}, as well as in the prediction of Hubble constant for the third-generation observatories like the Einstein Telescope and Cosmic Explorer \cite{You:2020wju}.
+It can be achieved because cosmology determines how the observed (redshifted) masses scale with luminosity distance.
+In this sense, we can infer the cosmic expansion history without resorting to the cross-correlation technique \cite{Mukherjee:2020hyn,Diaz:2021pem,Mukherjee:2022afz}.
+In fact, this method has been applied to the third LIGO-Virgo-KAGRA (LVK) GW transient catalog (GWTC-3) \cite{LIGOScientific:2021djp} assuming that the masses and redshift of binary black holes (BBHs) follow some phenomenological distributions inspired by the astrophysical black hole (ABH) model \cite{LIGOScientific:2021aug,Karathanasis:2022rtr}, as well as in the prediction of Hubble constant for the third-generation observatories like the Einstein Telescope and Cosmic Explorer \cite{You:2020wju}.

 It has been speculated that the LVK BBHs are from primordial black holes (PBHs) \cite{Sasaki:2016jop} since the detection of the first GW event, GW150914 \cite{LIGOScientific:2016aoc}, as the mass of BBHs observed by GWs is unexpected heavier than those observed by X-rays \cite{Wiktorowicz:2013dua,Casares:2013tpa,Corral-Santana:2013uua}.
-PBHs are black holes that formed in the very early universe due to the collapse of primordial density perturbations \cite{Hawking:1971ei,Carr:1974nx}.
-They can not only explain LVK BBHs \cite{Chen:2018czv,Chen:2018rzo,Chen:2019irf,Wu:2020drm,Chen:2021nxo}, but also serve as cold dark matter (CDM) candidates.
+PBHs are black holes formed in the very early universe due to the collapse of primordial density perturbations \cite{Hawking:1971ei,Carr:1974nx}.
+They can not only explain LVK BBHs \cite{Chen:2018czv,Chen:2018rzo,Chen:2019irf,Wu:2020drm,Chen:2021nxo,Liu:2022iuf,Zheng:2022wqo}, but also serve as cold dark matter (CDM) candidates.
 Moreover, the population properties of PBH binaries are quite different from those of ABH binaries.
 For instance, the merger rate of PBH binaries grows as the redshift $z$ increases, while the merger rate of ABH binaries peaks at $z\sim2$ and then decreases rapidly.
-In fact, this feature can be used to distinguish PBHs from ABHs \cite{Chen:2019irf}.
+This feature can be used to distinguish PBHs from ABHs \cite{Chen:2019irf,Mukherjee:2021ags}.
+Also, multiband GW observations can help test PBH and measure the Hubble constant \cite{Liu:2021jnw}.